idemdev/Azure-Boot-Camp/ITProSession2-Monitoring/Readme.md

 1. Open the [OMS Experience Center](https://experience.mms.microsoft.com) in your browser.
 1. Enter your details in the relevant text boxes, then select either **Insight & Analytics** or **Security & Compliance** and click **Get Started** (there are two separate labs here come back and try the other too)
 1. Download the PDF from the prompt and follow through the lab details it contains
-1. You can't break anything (it's read-only), so take a good look anything you like
+1. You can't break anything (it's read-only), so take a good look and drill down into anything you like

 ![Sign up for the OMS Experience](Images/oms-signup.JPG)